-Strings, context, screenshots, glossary, files
+Strings, context, screenshots, term list, files

 Software localization